Xabi Alonso: 2004–05: Champions League victory

 Alonso arrived at Liverpool along with Luis García from Barcelona, marking the beginning of a new era at Anfield.
 New Liverpool manager Rafael Benítez sought to revolutionise the club and completely overhauled the squad, impressing his own management style and tactics upon the team.
 The technical Spaniards were Benítez's first signings and he remarked that their emphasis of skill over strength offered the team something different.
 Alonso made his Premier League debut against Bolton Wanderers at the Reebok Stadium on 29 August 2004.
 Liverpool lost the fixture 1–0 but Alonso was already receiving praise for his passing skills from the press.
-A Premier League tie away against Fulham displayed more of Alonso's talents.
+An away Premier League match against Fulham displayed more of Alonso's talents.
 Liverpool were losing 2–0 at half-time and Benítez brought on Alonso as a substitute after the break.
-He revived a deflated Liverpool and the game finished 2–4 to the Merseyside team.
-Furthermore, Alonso scored his first goal for the team from a free kick to bring Liverpool ahead of the opposition.
+He revived a deflated Liverpool and the game finished 2–4 to the Merseyside club.
+Furthermore, Alonso scored his first goal for the club from a free-kick to bring Liverpool ahead of the opposition.